Tyre Nichols' family to address additional police discipline

 Dupree said he hasn’t watched the police video.

-“I already knew how they treated him because I’ve seen it all over the world,” Dupree told CNN.
+“I already knew how they treated him because I’ve seen it all over the world,” Dupree said.
 “Police brutality is nothing new.
 I already knew they treated my brother like an animal.
 They treated him like he was nothing.
 I don’t have to watch the video to know that.”

 He said he has seen reports about his brother and thinks other people are learning about who he was as a person.